odracir04/portugol-compiler/README.md

 # portugol-compiler

 > A simple compiler for the Portugol language.
-Project developed by Ricardo Oliveira.
+Project developed by Ricardo Oliveira and João Oliveira.

 ## Compiling Stages